Data Security & Privacy Learn how to correctly analyse this topic.

 Core point: Discuss the importance of customer privacy and what impact this has on society when privacy is breached.
 Assess the impact of the intentional sharing of personal data of companies’ customers.
 The sharing does not necessarily need to violate laws or the terms and conditions (T&C's) to discuss it in the analysis, but of course, it should be addressed if it does.

-Discuss how many customers' data was voluntarily shared to establish the scale (a range will suffice), what type of information was shared, how sensitive was it to disclose the issue and the value of the impact, and describe and quantify the social harm caused.
+Discuss how many customers' data was voluntarily shared to establish the severity (a range will suffice), what type of information was shared, how sensitive was it to disclose the issue and the value of the impact, and describe and quantify the social harm caused.

 Secondary point: If very significant, discuss data breaches and similar cybersecurity issues: history of breaches, a significant number of users' data leaked, compromise of financial information, negligence, and oversight on the company's part.